GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 To use GitVersion's variables in the build name, just add them in the form `$(GITVERSION_FullSemVer)` into the Build definition's build number string.
 Then just ensure GitVersion is called with
 `/output buildserver` and it will replace those variables with the calculated version.
 The TFS GitVersion Build Step (above) handles this too, so if you're already using that, there's nothing extra to configure.

+If you currently use `$(rev:.r)` in your build number, that won't work correctly if you use GitVersion variables as well due to the delayed expansion of the GitVersion vars.
+Instead, You might be able to use `$(GitVersion_BuildMetaData)` to achieve a similar result.
+See [Variables](/more-info/variables/) for more info on the variables.

 #### Known limitations